 Save your money.
 With less $300 (way less, depending on how much time you have on your hands) you can make the best bug out bag ever, and it will be customized to your needs.
 This doesn’t include guns and ammo, of course, but neither do these pre-made BOBs.

 You can build a nice starter BOB for under $100 if that’s what you can afford.
 The 300 dollar price tag is more of an upper limit that only a seasoned prepper would spend.

-Reason #2: You get to buy stuff customized to your own needs
+Reason #2: You get to buy stuff tailored to your own needs

 Premade bug out bags have a little bit of everything.
 They’re one-size fits all solutions and never take into consideration the individual needs of the buyer.

 Age, gender, location, climate, medical conditions, whether or not you have a bug out location, and the type of disasters you prep for, all these factors have a lot of weight.
 But since they’re casting a wide net with a pre-made bag, they have no choice but to market one size fits all solutions.

 Well, they do have a choice because, they could make customized bags the way they make bespoke suits.
 I have a feeling their businesses would go to the next level if they did.
 But that’s just my opinion.